 - For the DTU-based purchasing model:

-- Compare the pool price from step 4 to the price of using the appropriate compute sizes for single databases.
+Compare the pool price from step 4 to using the appropriate compute sizes for single databases.

 If the number of databases in a pool approaches the maximum supported, make sure to consider resource management in dense elastic pools.